superphy/spfy/docs/source/contributing.rst

 We recommend using ``RQ-dashboard`` to see jobs being enqueued live when testing as ``Sentry`` only reports failed jobs.
 On remote deployments, we use ``Sentry`` for error reporting.

-Note: both options only report errors in RQ, not for the Flask webserver.
+Note: ``RQ-dashboard`` will not report errors from the Flask webserver.

 Editing the Docs
 ================